The queen of Sheba. Solomon’s wealth.

 six hundred sixty-six talents.
 A talent is about or 66 pounds.
 So 666 talents is about 20 metric tons.

-In this verse, the number “666” is used to describe money.
-In the Book of Revelation, it is used to describe the beast:
+In the Old Testament, “666” is used in reference to money.
+And in the Book of Revelation, “666” is the number of the beast:

 Revelation 13:18.
 Here is wisdom.
 He who has understanding, let him calculate the number of the beast, for it is the number of a man.
 His number is six hundred sixty-six.